HaxeFoundation/haxe-evolution/proposals/0000-async-sys.md

 }
 ```

+### Target specifics

+Where possible, the `sys.async` methods should use native asynchronous methods (see example links in the [motivation](#motivation) section).
+For some targets this might not be possible, so in the worst-case scenario these methods will wrap a `Thread` with a Promise API.

 ### Testing

 Since the `sys.async` package will be built on top of the Promise implementation, Promises should be thoroughly unit-tested, e.g. using the [A+ Compliance Test Suite](https://github.com/promises-aplus/promises-tests).